 In a sense, you have to stop judging yourself rather than judging your partner if you want to have an egoless, fulfilling relationship.

-So to summarise this article, the three main instances where the ego really has an effect on a relationship are:
+To summarise this article, the three main instances where the ego has an effect on a relationship are:

 - Dealing with arguments,